andy-96/nlp-reddit-worldnews/README.md

 ### Model

 As this task can be considered as a translation task, we used a Transformer-based architecture.
-In total, we trained three models:
+In total, we trained three models from scratch:

-1. 50k_comments_model
+1. 50k_comments_model (based on the lectures code)
     - Did not properly learn grammatical structure
     - Could not understand the context of the headline

-2. 200k_comments_model
+2. 200k_comments_model (based on the lectures code)
+    - One epoch took approx. 4 hours, thus not feasible to train with only access to Google Colab's GPUs

 3. OpenNMT Transformer model
+    - Learned grammatical structure
+    - Could give coherent answers to new unseen headlines
+    - Is quite opinionated
+    - Learned correlation between topics were visible, e.g. connecting Republicans/Democrats with Socialist/Communists

 ### Deployment

 For demonstration purposes, we deployed our project into a production environment using the OpenNMT model.
 On a AWS-server instance, we started two Docker containers serving the Tensorflow model using Tensorflow Serving and the Python code interacting between Alexa and the model and pre/postprocessing the data.

-### Extension
+### Potential Extensions

 Even though, the performance is considerably good, we propose following extensions:

 - Improved preprocessing of Reddit comments, e.g. using spellchecker
 - Use multi-sentence comments as target data
+- Classify comments on sentiment and thus creating a dynamic comment generator
 - Larger amount of data
 - Extension to further domains than news/politics
 - Deploying this service as a bot on Reddit